 Lichtenstein Castle Tours

 Lichtenstein Castle offers tours inside the castle, and it is the only way visitors can get inside the castle.
-It lasts for 30 minutes, spoken in German but you will be given English brochures.
+It lasts for 30 minutes.
+The tour is in German, but you will be given English brochures.

-Bummer, picture taking is not allowed inside the Lichtenstein Castle.
+Bummer, picture taking is not allowed inside Lichtenstein Castle.
 Anyhow, the tour includes a visit to the first and second floors of the castle.
-Here is the summary of the things you’ll encounter during the time:
+Here is a summary of the things you’ll encounter during the time:

 - Drinking room

 - Knights hall – the highlight of the tour

 - The famous painting “Archer of Lichtenstein” in the staircase